endoflife-date/endoflife.date/products/rancher.md

 ---

 > [Rancher](https://www.rancher.com/) is a complete software stack for teams adopting containers.
-It addresses the operational and security challenges of managing multiple Kubernetes clusters, while providing DevOps teams with integrated tools for running containerized workloads.
+> It addresses the operational and security challenges of managing multiple Kubernetes clusters,
+> while providing DevOps teams with integrated tools for running containerized workloads.

-Rancher product releases follows [Semantic Versioning](https://semver.org/).
+Rancher follows [Semantic Versioning](https://semver.org/).
 Upon the General Availability (GA) date, products are supported and maintained until the End of Maintenance date (Full Support).
-After a product release reaches its End of Maintenance (EOM) date, no further code-level maintenance will be provided, except for critical security- related fixes on a per-request basis (Limited Support).
+After a product release reaches its End of Maintenance (EOM) date, no further code-level maintenance will be provided, except for critical security-related fixes on a per-request basis (Limited Support).

 Compatibility with various Kubernetes distributions can be found on [the rancher support matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/).